There is nothing better around a campfire than gooey toasted marshmallows.

 How do you make s’mores?
 Easy!
 Just sandwich toasted marshmallow and chocolate between two graham crackers.

-No one knows who made the first s’more, although the Girl Scouts of America are the ones who published the first official recipe for them back in 1927.
+No one knows who made the first s’more.
+But you could ask the Girl Scouts of America.
+They published the first official recipe for them back in 1927.
 Thanks Girl Guides!

->

-> It seems that some of them do!
-The people who feed the animals at SeaWorld in Florida usually feed them healthy foods like fruits and vegetables, but will occasionally give the polar bears marshmallows as a tasty treat!
+There are people who feed the animals at SeaWorld in Florida.
+They usually feed them healthy foods like fruits and vegetables.
+But sometimes they give the polar bears marshmallows as a tasty treat!
 Wonder if they toast them first?

->

-> Copyright: lopolo / 123RF Stock Photo
+Copyright: lopolo / 123RF Stock Photo